 - All surfaces that tiles are being laid on should be flat, level, clean, dry, grease-free, clear of loose material and be dust-free

 - All tiles come with a set of specific adhesive and coverage requirements.
 Make sure to always consult with your tile supplier about which methods are best for you.

 - It is essential that the tiles be occasionally lifted during installation.
 Doing this makes sure that compaction and full adhesion is accomplished.

 - The quicker the adhesives set, the better.
-Quick drying ensures moisture is quickly dispersed from the stone.
-Quick setting adhesives help to stop reactions that moisture retention cause.
-Check with your stone supplier about quick setting adhesives.
+Quick-drying ensures moisture is quickly dispersed from the stone.
+Quick setting adhesives help to stop reactions that moisture retention causes.
+Check with your stone supplier about quick-setting adhesives.

 - Some lighter stone tiles may need to be laid with a light adhesive to stop any discolouration.
 It is possible for the alkaline mortar to bleed into or react with minerals within the stone.
 It may also be necessary to stop shadowing showing through by using a light-coloured grout.